-Adorning the ankles with chains called anklets, or ankle bracelets, was a popular teen trend during the 50s that has remained an exotic accessory through the decades.
+Adorning the ankles with chains called anklets, or ankle bracelets, was a popular teen trend during the 1950s that has remained an exotic accessory through the decades.

-Novelty jewellery such as charm bracelets, and copies of Elvis‘ dog tags were marketed as ankle bracelets as well.
+Novelty jewellery such as charm bracelets and copies of Elvis‘ dog tags were marketed as ankle bracelets as well.
 The jewellery caught on with women, who wore the ankle bracelet over bare skin for a true exotic look at the backyard Tiki party.

-The anklet returned as a part of disco diva-hood in the 70s, and graced the ankle with a flash of gold while turning the dance floor inside-out.
+The anklet returned as a part of disco diva-hood in the 70s and graced the ankle with a flash of gold while turning the dance floor inside-out.